sblausten/instagram-on-rails/README.md

 ### Comments
 - A user can comment on other users' posts
 - Comments appear in all post feeds

-### Onboarding
-- A user who is not logged in can view the main feed

 ### Following
 - A user can view a list of other users